 The OCM performs a wonderfully eclectic repertoire of traditional, rare, and contemporary works while championing Québécois, Indigenous, and Canadian music and talent.
 The OCM is committed to inclusion, diversity, equity and accessibility for all and believes fervently in the power of music to unite and inspire people of all ages and backgrounds.

-Founded in 1939, the McGill String Quartet grew into an orchestra which had as its members principal teachers of the McGill Conservatory of Music and eventually principal players in the Orchestre symphonique de Montréal, where Alexander Brott served as Concertmaster and Lotte played in the cello section.
-The orchestra was quickly recognized as an ensemble of international standing.
+The McGill String Quartet grew into the McGill Chamber Orchestra whose members included many of the principal teachers of the McGill Conservatory of Music as well as many of the principal players in the Orchestre symphonique de Montréal, where Alexander Brott served as Concertmaster and Lotte played in the cello section.
+The McGill Chamber Orchestra was quickly recognized as an ensemble of international standing.

 Discover who Alexander Brott was through his son and our Artistic Director, Boris Brott.
 A special moment generously sponsored by the Azrieli Foundation.

 Today, the OCM collaborates with a variety of other cultural organizations such as: Jeunesses Musicales Canada, Les Rugissants, Ensemble Caprice, Festival Classica, the Schulich School of Music, the Atelier lyrique of the Opéra de Montréal, and Les Petits Chanteurs du Mont-Royal.

 Since Winter 2021, the OCM has been in residence at the Salle Pierre-Mercure of the Pierre-Péladeau Center, a concert hall in the heart of downtown with excellent acoustics and a capacity of 845 seats.
 The OCM also presents concerts in other venues around Montréal, most notably an annual performance of Handel’s Messiah at Saint Joseph’s Oratory.